 Spousal maintenance is the legal term used in Arizona family law cases, instead of “Alimony,” or “Spousal Support,” as it is commonly referred to in other states.
 The factors that a Court must consider in determining if a party is eligible for spousal maintenance, and the amount and duration, is governed by statute – i.e. Arizona Revised Statute Section 25-319.
 The statute does not set forth a calculation, but rather general factors described below.
 Our family law attorneys in Phoenix know that unlike child support, there is no formula in Arizona to apply to spousal maintenance cases.
 Although the Maricopa County Superior Court previously adopted a set of “Spousal Maintenance Guidelines” which provided a formula to calculate spousal maintenance, such guidelines were generally only used by judges to see if their own separate determinations were reasonable.
 The spousal maintenance guidelines were eventually rescinded altogether.
 Our Phoenix alimony lawyers are well versed in making claims for spousal maintenance and defending against claims for spousal maintenance.

-Spousal maintenance is dictated by statutes and case law, which provides no direct answer regarding how much spousal maintenance will be ordered or how long such will be ordered.
+Spousal maintenance is dictated by statutes and case law, which provides no direct answer regarding how much alimony will be ordered or how long such will be ordered.
 Such answer is within the broad discretion of the court.

 As Phoenix divorce attorneys, we will inform you that according to A.R.S. §25-319, the party seeking support must meet one or more of the following criteria to be eligible to receive spousal support following a divorce: